webplatformco/project-idrefs/idscope-explainer.md

 ## Some notes/questions
 * Does this sufficiently help with the composition/integrity issue?
 * This does require an algorithm that is a bit more involved than global IDs.
-However, the worst case complexity of this algorithm (if not using any kind of caching) is derived from the amount of conflicts and depth of `idscope` nesting.
+Is it efficient enough, given that IDs need to create a bi-directional binding?
+* How does this affect a11y tools that don't use the accessibility tree (e.g. web extensions, and ATs that use the DOM directly like Dragon)?
 * For this to apply to SVG, it would need to work for SVG hash fragments and not only for regular IDREFs.
 * Would this *encourage* people to make their IDs less unique, even when unnecessary?
 Is that a problem?